neondatabase/website/content/docs/postgres/query-performance.md

 FORMAT { TEXT | XML | JSON | YAML }
 ```

-The `ANALYZE` option executes the SQL statement first and includes actual run times and other statistics in the information that it returns, so it's helpful to include this option when explaining `SELECT` queries.
-For other types of statements such as `INSERT`, `UPDATE`, or `DELETE`, which you may not want to actually run, you can enclose an `EXPLAIN ANALYZE` statement in a transaction, as shown below.
-This way, your data remains unaffected by the `EXPLAIN ANALYZE` statement.
+The `ANALYZE` option executes the SQL statement first and includes actual run times and other statistics in your query plans, so it's helpful to include this option when explaining `SELECT` queries.
+For other types of statements such as `INSERT`, `UPDATE`, or `DELETE`, which affect your data, you can enclose an `EXPLAIN ANALYZE` statement in a transaction, as shown below.
+This way, your data will not be changed by the `EXPLAIN ANALYZE` statement.

 ```sql
 BEGIN;